given me continual strength

 The areas where issues of parental responsibility may become important are those involving schooling, education and travel abroad.

-For advice on all these issues please contact Deborah Prance (Solicitor and Resolution trained Mediator), Andrew Kingston (Solicitor and Resolution Accredited Specialist), Tatjana Williamson (Solicitor and Resolution Member) or Amanda Dodge (Chartered Legal Executive and Resolution Member) on 01252 316316 for further information, or to arrange a meeting.
+For advice on all these family law issues please contact Deborah Prance (Solicitor and Resolution trained Mediator), Andrew Kingston (Solicitor and Resolution Accredited Specialist), Tatjana Williamson (Solicitor and Resolution Member) or Amanda Dodge (Chartered Legal Executive and Resolution Member) on 01252 316316 for further information, or to arrange a meeting.